 “Some Chinese academics talk about the Arctic region as possibly the second Middle East.”

 The Canadian government has been slow to wake up to China’s Arctic ambitions.
 “We’ve not been paying attention, both defensively and opportunistically, to the Arctic,” says Irvin Studin, president of the Institute for 21st Century Questions.
 Rather, we’ve focused solely on relations with our neighbouring global powerhouse.
 It wasn’t until April 2019 that the House of Commons updated its report on Canada’s Arctic sovereignty, which recommended that the country “should engage with the Government of China to understand their growing interest in the Arctic.”
-Engaging with China, however, has proved difficult.
+Engaging with China, however, has proven difficult.
 With the 2018 arrest and attempted extradition of Huawei executive Meng Wanzhou, whatever goodwill existed between the two countries vanished.
 Soon afterward, China detained two Canadians, including a diplomat.
 (China denies this was retaliation.)

 Despite a tense moment in the history of China–Canada relations, Byers says there is zero potential for militarized conflict with China in Canada’s North.
 Rather, China’s Arctic interests will take the form of strategic investment and acquisitions.
 In 2013, China acquired Nexen, a Calgary-based oil-and-gas company, in a $15.1 billion deal that essentially transferred a portion of Alberta’s oil-sands wealth to China.
 “China is very good at diversifying,” says Petra Dolata, a former University of Calgary Canada Research Chair in the history of energy.
 “Some Chinese academics talk about the Arctic region as possibly the second Middle East.”